MongoExpUser/Synthetic-Drilling-Data-App-for-Sqlite-ML/README.md

 ## Purpose
 * While testing or demonstrating some ML models for drilling events classification and detection, a common problem is not having enough data (measured or/and calculated data) to train the models.
-* To resolve this, the <strong> Sythentic Drilling Data App </strong> is created to generate some synthentic or random data that can be used for testing the ML models.
+* To resolve this, the <strong> Sythentic Drilling Data Application (SynDApp) </strong> is created to generate some synthentic or random data that can be used for testing the ML models.
 * The application can be used for testing machine learning (ML) models, by any of the following options: <br>
   (1) Directly within sqlite-ml - See: https://github.com/rclement/sqlite-ml <br>
   (2) Exporting the data and using the data with any other ML framework (e.g. Tensorflow (Python), TensorFlow.js, Sklearn, etc.)